 Federal Realty Investment Trust (FRT) Dips More Than Broader Markets: What You Should Know

-Heading into today, shares of the real estate investment trust had lost 3.32% over the past month, outpacing the Finance sector's loss of 3.71% and the S&P 500's loss of 3.76% in that time.
+Coming into today, shares of the real estate investment trust had gained 9.94% in the past month.
+In that same time, the Finance sector gained 3.51%, while the S&P 500 gained 4.58%.

 Wall Street will be looking for positivity from Federal Realty Investment Trust as it approaches its next earnings report date.
 This is expected to be November 3, 2022.
-In that report, analysts expect Federal Realty Investment Trust to post earnings of $1.54 per share.
-This would mark year-over-year growth of 1.99%.
-Meanwhile, our latest consensus estimate is calling for revenue of $262.52 million, up 6.16% from the prior-year quarter.
+On that day, Federal Realty Investment Trust is projected to report earnings of $1.54 per share, which would represent year-over-year growth of 1.99%.
+Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $262.52 million, up 6.16% from the year-ago period.

-For the full year, our Zacks Consensus Estimates are projecting earnings of $6.23 per share and revenue of $1.05 billion, which would represent changes of +11.85% and +10.62%, respectively, from the prior year.
+Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $6.23 per share and revenue of $1.05 billion.
+These totals would mark changes of +11.85% and +10.62%, respectively, from last year.

-Any recent changes to analyst estimates for Federal Realty Investment Trust should also be noted by investors.
-Recent revisions tend to reflect the latest near-term business trends.
+Investors should also note any recent changes to analyst estimates for Federal Realty Investment Trust.
+These revisions typically reflect the latest short-term business trends, which can change frequently.
 With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

-Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-Over the past month, the Zacks Consensus EPS estimate has moved 0.03% higher.
-Federal Realty Investment Trust currently has a Zacks Rank of #3 (Hold).
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+Within the past 30 days, our consensus EPS projection has moved 0.03% higher.
+Federal Realty Investment Trust currently has a Zacks Rank of #2 (Buy).

-Digging into valuation, Federal Realty Investment Trust currently has a Forward P/E ratio of 14.94.
-This represents a premium compared to its industry's average Forward P/E of 12.38.
+Investors should also note Federal Realty Investment Trust's current valuation metrics, including its Forward P/E ratio of 15.52.
+Its industry sports an average Forward P/E of 12.93, so we one might conclude that Federal Realty Investment Trust is trading at a premium comparatively.

-We can also see that FRT currently has a PEG ratio of 2.37.
-This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
-FRT's industry had an average PEG ratio of 1.86 as of yesterday's close.
+We can also see that FRT currently has a PEG ratio of 2.41.
+The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
+FRT's industry had an average PEG ratio of 1.93 as of yesterday's close.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report